Computer Station Nation is reader-supported.

 Rating: 8.8/10

-The only thing missing compared to the Superlight 2 is wireless.
-It’s wired only.
+The only thing you’re giving up versus the Superlight 2 is wireless.
 Add Razer’s HyperPolling adapter ($30) and you push to 8,000 Hz polling.
 Skip it and you still have a world-class competitive mouse for under $50.
-See the full head-to-head comparison against the Superlight 2.
+Check the full head-to-head against the Superlight 2.

 - Focus Pro 30K sensor — flagship-class accuracy at a budget price